kryptokrona/xkr-website/src/routes/blog/how-to-buy-xkr.md

 Press so the green "Buy" button to place your buy order.

-You will so get a message if you relluy want to place this buy order.
+You will then get a message if you really want to place this buy order.

 ![image](https://user-images.githubusercontent.com/83395536/166161412-c94a44e1-a35c-42d2-851b-50a6893bab86.png)

 We press the yellow "confirm" button, to say yes.

-And as that it is confirmed.
+And as that, it is confirmed!

 ![image](https://user-images.githubusercontent.com/83395536/166161440-06c76d8c-4494-420c-80c7-c9ea766b9ee3.png)